N1k1t/task-processor/README.md

       { processor: 'write-files', dir: 'path/to/dest', name: 'app' },
       {
         processor: 'livereload',
-        type: 'reload' // Use type "reload" it for the page refreshing }
+        type: 'reload' // Use type with "reload" for the page refreshing }
     ]
   }